AED and CPR Instruction

 An AED (automated external defibrillator) is a portable electronic device that automatically diagnoses potentially life threatening irregular heartbeats (cardiac arrhythmias) and is able to treat them through defibrillation (electrical therapy which stops the arrhythmia, allowing the heart to reestablish an normal rhythm).
 An AED is used in conjunction with CPR (cardiopulmonary resuscitation).

-The Department of Public Safety has six American Heart Association instructors who teach First Aid, AED and CPR.
-If interested in attending a class, contact Captain Speer at 412.396.4935 or email@example.com.
+The Department of Public Safety has five American Heart Association instructors who teach First Aid, AED and CPR.
+If interested in attending a class, contact Deputy Chief Speer at 412.396.4935 or email@example.com.

 AED: Automatic External Defibrillator program and locations on campus.